A-NZ-PEPPOL/A-NZ-accreditation-documents/Australian Peppol Authority/README.md

 Complete unit testing in your own environment to verify that your service can send and receive Peppol BIS documents in line with the Peppol eDelivery Network specifications.

 ### Step 2: Obtain Test PKI Certificate
-Obtain the test certificate via the OpenPeppol Jira Service Desk portalExternal link.
+Obtain the test certificate via the [OpenPeppol Jira Service Desk portal](https://openpeppol.atlassian.net/servicedesk/customer/portal/1).
 On the portal main page select ‘PKI Certificate Request’ and complete the certificate request form.
 You will need to attach an up-to-date copy of your Peppol Service Provider agreement and company registration document as part of the request.Outstanding membership fees will need to be paid to OpenPeppol before the request will be processed.
 OpenPeppol will then assign the certificate request to us for final approval.

 Once approved you, the Service Provider, will have 10 days to download your test certificate.
 Certificates not downloaded within this timeframe will expire.
 If this occurs, you will need to raise a new Service Desk request to have the certificate renewed.